Immigration Salary List 2025

 Immigration Salary List Minimum Thresholds

-In addition to removing the 20% ‘going rate’ salary discount, the general salary threshold for occupations on the Immigration Salary List is now £30,960.
-This means that an occupation on the new list will either need to pay £30,960 or the occupation-specific threshold, whichever is higher.
+The general salary threshold for those applying under the Skilled Worker route is now £38,700, while the general salary threshold for occupations on the Immigration Salary List is £30,960.
+This means that an occupation on the list will either need to pay £30,960 or the occupation-specific threshold, whichever is higher.

 For those already in the UK on the Skilled Worker route prior to the relevant changes being made to the Immigration Rules, they should be exempt from the new median salary levels when they apply to change sponsor, extend or settle.
 However, they should still expect their pay to progress at the same rate as resident workers in the UK, where they will be subject to the updated 25th percentiles using the latest pay data when they next make an application to change employment, extend their stay or settle in line with normal practice.